shehzadashiq/aws-bootcamp-cruddur-2023/journal/week6.md

 My existing domain is with ionos.co.uk, I have pointed the name servers to Route 53 however the change takes 48 hours.

+Migration worked within ionos but domain was no longer pingable.
+Creating the aliases to the ALB's resolved this issue.

+The application is now accessible via the domain name and the migration has been successful.